kushalkolar/mesmerize-viz/README.md

 # mesmerize-viz

 This is currently in beta.
 Motion Correction and CNMF visualizations should just work.
+CNMFE will work without `"rcb"` and `"residuals"` `image_data_options`

 https://www.youtube.com/watch?v=GWvaEeqA1hw